pulse-expense/pulse-expense.github.io/README.md

-# Pulse v15 — Wealth Command Center
+# Pulse v15.5 — Spending Pulse Amount Labels

-Polished dedicated Wealth dashboard built on the working Pulse v14 data model.

-Includes Financial Health, Monthly Pulse, Goals & Milestones, Net Worth trend, Recurring Commitments, Reminders, Quick Actions, privacy guidance and backup.
+Maintenance/UI update based on the public v15.4 build.

+## What's changed
+- Spending Pulse now displays the amount spent above every day that has spending.
+- Large amounts use compact labels such as ₹6.1k, while smaller amounts show the exact rupee amount.
+- Hovering a bar still exposes the exact date and exact amount.
+- Today's day label remains highlighted.
+- Existing Budget Edit/Delete and previous budget/date fixes are retained.
+- Service-worker cache bumped to v15.5 so GitHub Pages picks up the new UI.

+## Deployment
-Deployment: upload `index.html` and `sw.js` to the existing GitHub Pages repository.
-Keep the existing `config.js` and `manifest.json`.
-The existing V14 Supabase migration is sufficient for this UI release.
+Replace `index.html`, `sw.js`, and `README.md` in the existing GitHub Pages repository.

-## Maintenance release
-Pulse v15.1 is a maintenance-only release.
-No new database migration is required.
 Keep your existing `config.js` and `manifest.json`.

+After deployment, hard refresh once with Ctrl+Shift+R.